 The Evergreen Lodge is AT Yosemite National Park, it’s not within the boundaries of the Park, but it is in a great location.
 There are a few ways to enter Yosemite and the Evergreen Lodge is smack dab between two of them.
 It’s ten minutes to the Hetch Hetchy entrance and fifteen minutes to the northwestern entrance.
 It’s pretty much ideal for a variety of Yosemite National Park experiences.

 Tip: use the recreation staff to get ideas for how to maximize your time in the park, or even join one of their schedule outings.
 They spend a lot of time both with and without guests in the Park and are there to be a resource for you.
-In our article about the King and Prince Resort we call out using the concierge as a tool for both booking and knowledge.
-Do it.

 Tip: if you’re not actually staying at the Evergreen Lodge, you should still make the trek to Hetch Hetchy, because it’s breathtaking and you’ll be floored by the pure air, blue water and incredibly epic granite landscape.
 It’s one of the best things to do at Yosemite.